lame/five_weeks_abroad/_posts/2017-09-16-the-one-where-we-go-to-dorne.markdown

 tags: travel spain game-of-thones dorne seville alcazar
 ---

 Yes, DORNE.
-The Alcázar in Seville is where Game of Thrones filmed scenes for the Water Gardens in Dorne for Season 5.
+The Alcázar in Seville is where Game of Thrones filmed scenes for the Water Gardens of Dorne for Season 5.
 We’re pretty big GoT fans (who isn’t?) and once I learned about this nearby filming location, we had to get our butts to Seville.
 So we did!